laryziinha/forge-scryfall-scrapper/README.md

 Please note the following:

+- **Future or unreleased sets**
+  Some sets may appear in search results (for example `OM2 – Through the Omenpaths 2`, scheduled for release on 2026-06-26) but return zero cards when downloading.
+  This happens because the set already exists in Scryfall’s database, but **no cards have been published yet**.
+  In this case, the Scryfall card search API returns no results, and the downloader correctly skips the set.
+  Once cards are officially released on Scryfall, downloads will work automatically without requiring updates.

 - Forge's **"Audit Card and Image Data"** feature may not report all missing images in every scenario.
 Depending on the card layout, naming or snapshot, some missing images may not be flagged.